drweb86/Gherkin-Beautifier-VS-Code-Plugin/README.md

 | conf.view.validate.tagsFile | Validates if all tags are from allowed tags list and show warning messages upon saving feature files.
 List of tags is specified by file.
 In a file tags should go one per line.
 Path to file is resolved relative to workspace folder  |                |

 ## Change log
+* 4.0.0 (2020-05-17):
+conf.view.identsBefore.At renamed to conf.view.identsBefore.Tags.
+Default value has changed to 'relative'.
 * 3.0.0 (2020-02-10):
 Tags validation from file
 * 2.0.0 (2020-02-08):